Teascade/reid-llvm/documentation/README.md

 ### Function Definition

-Rust syntax for defining functions is similar to rust.
+Reid syntax for defining functions is similar to rust.
 There are two types of functions:
 1. `extern` functions which are defined in another module, used to define functions from outside modules such as `libc`.
 2. `local` functions which are defined locally in the module in Reid.
 Their definition is contained within a `block` which contains a list of